 - 10.1.
 If the headteacher or deputy head is satisfied that bullying did take place, the pupil will be helped to understand the consequences of their actions and warned that there must be no further incidents. - 10.2.
 The headteacher or deputy head informs the pupil of the type of sanction to be used in this instance (detentions, service-based activities, etc.) and future sanctions if the bullying continues. - 10.3.
 If possible, the headteacher or deputy head will attempt reconciliation and will obtain an appropriate apology from the bully.
 This will either be in writing to the victim (and/or witnesses if appropriate), or face-to-face, but only with the victim's full consent.
-Discretion is used here; victims will never feel pressured into a faceto-face meeting with the bully. - 10.4.
+Discretion is used here; victims will never feel pressured into a face-to-face meeting with the bully.

+- 10.4.
 The bullying pupil is made to realise that some pupils do not appreciate the distress they are causing, and that they should change their behaviour. - 10.5.
 Parents/carers are informed of bullying incidents and what action is being taken. - 10.6.
-The class teacher informally monitors the pupils involved over the next half-term.
+The class teacher informally monitors the pupils involved over the next half term. - 10.7.
+All staff involved in managing instances of bullying will be aware that taking disciplinary action and providing support are not mutually exclusive actions, and should be conducted simultaneously to encourage behaviour that is more positive in future.
+The school will remain cognisant of the fact that continued access to school can be important for rehabilitation of harmful behaviour and will not exclude pupils unless as a last resort, where there have been serious or consistent incidents of bullying, the school will act in line with the Exclusion Policy.